Skip to main content

 Every successful response includes these headers so you can budget without polling separately:

-X-RateLimit-Limit: 25 # Per-second cap for this key (matches your plan)
+X-RateLimit-Limit: 25 # Per-second cap for your account (matches your plan)

 X-Request-Cost: 1 # How much this request consumed (1 for most, 5 for AI)